fvrests/lavender/readme.md

 lavender is a soft, minimal new tab for your browser featuring:

 - live time & weather updates
-- 12 background colors in calming pastel and rich dark tones
+- 12 background colors in calming pastel and rich dark tones (or bring your own custom color!)
 - dynamic light / dark mode for adaptive viewing
 - alternative UI layouts
 - location-based weather fetching